T-LES/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Script in 1-hello_you hello follow by the name of the current user.

-Script in 2-path add /action to the PATH
+Script in 2-path add /action to the PATH.

+Script in 3-paths counts the number of directories in the PATH